-The first time I heart the word Gamsbart...
-I completely misunderstood.
-I heard “Gans Bart” (Goose Beard) and figured that the person telling me about them had completely lost their mind.
-(Although…In a way, I wasn’t THAT far off…).
+The first time I heard the word Gamsbart, I completely misunderstood.
+I heard “Gans Bart” (Goose Beard) and figured the person telling me about them had lost their mind.
 So, what is a Gamsbart?
-This special hat decoration that looks like an old fashioned shaving brush is found in Southern Germany and Northern Austria made from a tuft of fur from a Gams (a type of mountain goat).
+This special decoration, crafted from a tuft of fur from a Gams, a mountain goat, looks like an old-fashioned shaving brush and is usually found on hats in Southern Germany and Northern Austria.
 Naturally, it comes with an interesting history.
-And, (this is very exciting) more recently, it’s become an Olympic competition where bigger really is better…
+And, (this is very exciting) more recently, it’s become an Olympic competition where bigger REALLY is better…

 What is a Gamsbart

-A puffy plume of fur made into a hunting trophy.
-Most commonly they are worn with incredible flair on a Tyrolean hat.
+A Gamsbart is a puffy plume of fur made into a hunting trophy worn with incredible flair on a Tyrolean hat.
 And although they look light and fluffy, they aren’t made from feathers!
-(Those are another thing) The Gamsbart is made from very specific hair that comes from a Chamois.
-So… what’s a Chamois?
+(Those are another thing) Craftsmen use very specific hair from the Chamois for the Gamsbart.
+What’s a Chamois?
 It’s a mountain goat or Gams that lives in the mountains of Europe.
-In winter the Gams grows extra long hair on its neck and down the spine, when a hunter would kill one, this hair would be saved, and bound into a Gamsbart for his hat.
-(Fun fact- the original Chamois Leather cloth that my Uncle used to wash his car also came from the Chamois…and apparently, the meat is delicious)
+In winter, the Gams grow extra long hair on their neck and down the spine; when a hunter kills one, this hair is saved and bound into a Gamsbart for his hat.
+(Fun fact- the original Chamois Leather cloth that my Uncle used to wash his car also came from the Chamois, and apparently, the meat is delicious)

 What makes Gams Hair so Special?

-It’s a bit confusing, the word “Bart” means beard, but hair for the plume actually comes from the back of the neck and down the back.
+It’s a bit confusing since the word “Bart” means beard, but hair for the plume comes from the back of the neck and down the back.
 Starting in November, this hair grows longer and thicker through winter, making it a lovely trophy.
-A hunter would then pluck the long hairs out, and carefully save them, wrapped in a strip of paper to take to the Bartbinder.
+A hunter would then pluck the long hairs out and carefully save them, wrapped in a strip of paper to take to the Bartbinder.

 Gamsbärte in History